-On February 19, 2015, the Board of Directors of the Company (the "Board") formed a Special Committee of the Board (the "Special Committee") in order to engage an independent law firm to conduct a review of Oppenheimer and OAM's broker-dealer and investment adviser compliance processes and related internal controls and governance processes and provide recommendations to the Special Committee on how to improve any of the foregoing.
+On February 19, 2015, the Board of Directors of the Company (the "Board") formed a Special Committee of the Board (the "Special Committee") in order to engage an independent law firm to conduct a review of Oppenheimer and OAM's broker-dealer and investment adviser compliance processes and related internal controls and governance processes and provide recommendations to the Special Committee.
 On February 19, 2015, the Special Committee agreed to engage an independent law firm to conduct the aforementioned review.
 On April 22, 2015, the Special Committee agreed to retain Kalorama Partners LLP to act as the independent law firm.
 In July 2015, the Company created a Compliance Committee made up of independent directors to oversee the Company's compliance with applicable rules and regulations.
-As part of its engagement, the Company agreed that the recommendations of the independent law firm be shared with the SEC.
+As part of its engagement of the independent law firm, the Company agreed that the recommendations of the independent law firm be shared with the SEC.
 Moreover, Oppenheimer and OAM have agreed to adopt the recommendations made by the independent law firm.
-As of March 31, 2016, the independent law firm's review was ongoing including that of sub-contractors engaged to perform reviews requiring specific expertise.
+The Company has implemented a substantial number of recommendations made by the independent law firm.
+As of June 30, 2016, the independent law firm's review was ongoing including that of sub-contractors engaged to perform reviews requiring specific expertise.